-How could you possibly go broke after winning $400 million?
+How could you possibly go broke after winning more than $400 million?
 It’s a lot easier than you may think…

-With Wednesday’s Powerball jackpot sitting at around $430 million ($273.4 million if you take the lump sum), many people are wondering what life would be like with all that money.
+With Thursday’s Mega Millions jackpot sitting at around $445 million ($277.6 million if you take the lump sum), many people are wondering what life would be like with all that money.

 But really, what if money suddenly fell out of the sky and into your life?
 Maybe you win the lottery, or you get an injury settlement or maybe an inheritance.
 And while a $500 million jackpot is rare, there are all kinds of different situations in which you could be left with a lot more money than you’re used to.

 When money shows up out of thin air, most of us have no clue how to handle it.
 And very often, it quickly burns a hole in our pocket.